 Unit and use data.
 We compile data about your unit, e.g. information whether you surf on a phone or computer and which browser you use.
 We also compile data on how you use our digital services, e.g. information about the functions and software configurations you use, about your website visits including social media pages, such as our Facebook Pages.
 This may include information about IP addresses and settings (e.g. language settings).

 Interests and favourites.
 We compile data about your interests and favourites, for example which shares you monitor through a financial app, and your favourites among the news articles you store on your profile on your user account.
 In addition to the information which you expressly provide, your interests and favourites can also be derived or linked from other information which we compile, for example based on purchase and reader history.

 Personal identification number (Sw: “personnummer”).
-We may process your personal identification number if necessary for verifying your identity, age or if you log in to a service via Bank-ID, and for verifying whether you have registered with NIX.
+We may process your personal identification number if necessary for verifying your identity (for example when purchasing products/services by invoice), age or if you log in to a service via Bank-ID, and for verifying whether you have registered with NIX.

 Miscellaneous.
 We also compile information which you write in messages which you send to us, such as feedback and reviews you write, or questions and information you submit in customer service matters.
 When you contact us, e.g. for customer support by telephone or chat sessions with our representatives, or when we contact you in connection to telemarketing, the conversations may be monitored and recorded and stored for a certain period of time.